BRIEF MARIJUANA ASSESSMENT

 CASICS (Cannabis Screening and Brief Intervention for College Students) is a nationally recognized marijuana education and prevention program for college students.
 Following a harm reduction approach, CASICS aims to reduce risky behaviors and harmful consequences of marijuana abuse.
 The program is designed to assist students to examine his/her own behavior in a judgment-free environment.

-Please read the details provided on registration and complete these three steps.
+Please read the details provided on registration and complete these two steps.

 - Register and submit credit card information using the online registration link above